PrestaShop/example-modules/demomoduleroutes/README.md

 ## About

-This module illustrates how to use the [moduleRoutes hook](https://devdocs.prestashop-project.org/8/modules/concepts/hooks/list-of-hooks/moduleroutes/) in a module.
+This module illustrates using the [moduleRoutes hook](https://devdocs.prestashop-project.org/8/modules/concepts/hooks/list-of-hooks/moduleroutes/) in a module.

-It creates two `ModuleFrontController` controllers, and extend default PrestaShop routes with two custom ones and map them to the `ModuleFrontController` controllers.
+It creates two `ModuleFrontController` controllers, extends default PrestaShop routes with two custom ones, and maps them to those controllers.

-More explainations about usage in [moduleRoutes hook on devdocs](https://devdocs.prestashop-project.org/8/modules/concepts/hooks/list-of-hooks/moduleroutes/).
+You can find more information in [moduleRoutes hook on the devdocs](https://devdocs.prestashop-project.org/8/modules/concepts/hooks/list-of-hooks/moduleroutes/).

 ## Supported PrestaShop versions

-Compatible with 1.5.3.0 and above versions.
+`hookModuleRoutes` was added in PrestaShop 1.5.3, but this module is compatible with 8.0.0 and above versions.

 ### How to install